Perspective | It’s Prague on the Potomac, as we wearily wait for a shot at the vaccine

 And this felt familiar, almost nostalgic.

-A confusing system of dead-ends, icy bureaucrats and beleaguered workers?
+A confusing system of dead ends, icy bureaucrats and beleaguered workers?
 Check.

 Long lines in the cold for hours, with no promise of success?
 Check.